jeffsp/SPOC/README.md

 # Proposed Functionality

 * spoc octree: break into files arranged as an octree, access/create spoc files
-  * Given a bunch of spoc files, create a quadtree structure
+  * Given a bunch of spoc files, create an octree structure
   * Don't divide on z value (create quadtrees)
   * Create a spoc file from an octree given an extent
   * Unit/integration tests